 Understanding how customer lifetime value impacts your business is critical to creating a mature strategy.
-Once you know the probability of customers returning to your brand, you can use this to inform data-driven decisions to your marketing, targeting specific users and utilising this insight.
+Once you know the probability of customers returning to your brand, you can use this to inform data-driven decisions to your marketing, targeting specific users and utilizing this insight.

 Discover how to get under the hood of your audience data and optimize three of the industry’s key challenges: